hostnet/accessor-generator-plugin-lib/README.md

 With version 2.8.0 comes the `Enumerator` annotation which can be used inside the existing `Generate` annotation.

+> **Upgrading from 2.8.0 to 2.8.1:**
+> The "name" setting in the annotation has been changed to "property" to be more consistent.
+Since 2.8.1, the ability
+> to add inline enumerators through other class properties has been added.
+See below for more information.

 Taking the code that we just wrote in the examples above, we can generate an accessor method for `MyTaskParamNames` by modifying the annotation of the `parameters` property of our `Task` class.